Prompting Customer's Next Best Actions

 Handing off Finalized Designs

 I shared the Hi-Fi designs I created with the development team alongside the test campaigns we made in Braze.
-My team and the development team worked together to ensure that everything aligned with the design changes we made throughout the design process, providing a seamless implementation.

 After ensuring the basics were implemented in the dev environment, I brought my team together to QA test the designs, establishing that the development team had properly implemented our designs following copy and accessibility guidelines.